emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-aws-iot-hub-integration-solution.md

 ## Summary

-Through this article, readers can understand that the EMQ X solution at the edge can be used to develop a system based on edge data analysis very quickly and flexibly, achieving low data latency, low cost and safe processing.
+Through this article, readers can understand that the EMQX solution at the edge can be used to develop a system based on edge data analysis very quickly and flexibly, achieving low data latency, low cost and safe processing.

 AWS IoT also provides Edge solution named Greengrass, comparing to AWS Greengrass, Kuiper is more lightweight, and SQL based business implementation is also more simple.
 AWS Greengrass provides Lambada based programming model, supplied different language runtime to develop Edge analytics applications, and publish the result to AWS IoT.
 Kuiper lacks of flexibility when processing complex business logics.
 Greengrass is better than Kuiper at this point.
 Finally, Kuiper is more flexible to integrate with other 3rd party IoT Hubs, while Greengrass mostly can be only work with AWS IoT Hub.